Pillar (band)

 Pillar is an American Christian rock band from Tulsa, consisting of members Rob Beckley, Noah Henson, Michael "Kalel" Wittig, and Lester Estelle II.
 The band has released nine studio albums, three EPs, and 24 singles since its formation in 1998.

+Though known for their use of rapping early in their career, the band used this vocal style less on later releases.

 History

 Formation and independent albums (1998–2000)

 Pillar started in Hays, Kansas in 1998, when Fort Hays State University roommates Brad Noone and Rob Beckley got together with friends Travis Jenkins, Dustin Adams, and Michael Wittig, known as Kalel.
 In 1999, Pillar released their first album, Metamorphosis, on their own independent label, Shadrach Records.
 After some more touring in Kansas, they released their second independent album, Original Superman, in 2000.
-Around this time they relocated to Tulsa, Oklahoma, to try to find a larger fan base.
+Around this time they relocated to Tulsa, Oklahoma to try to find a larger fan base.